GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Nekroktonai.md

 **Barebone Senses**: The nekroktonai is devoid of organs to sense, but can sense the vibrations in its bones- essentially giving it a sense of hearing and touch.

-**Unnatural Detection**: The nekroktonai *knows the exact location of any non-mindless creature with a higher turn order than itself*.
+**Unnatural Detection**: During any encounter involving the nekroktonai, it *knows the exact location of any non-mindless creature with a higher turn order than itself*.

+**Wrestler**: The nekroktonai is proficienct in the wrestling skill.

 **Tentaculi**: It has eight tentacles which it can use as arms.
 All of them are off hands.
 It cannot gain any benefit from using more hands than a manfolk would (for example being able to use more than two hands on a sword) unless otherwise noted.
 This can allow it to wield up to four two-handed weapons.
 It will typically use at least two for motive power.
 It cannot use more of them as limbs at a time than its [Rflx] bonus (minimum of 1).
 Certain tasks which might require fine manipulation, such as trying to pick a lock, are done with disadvantage.

 **Wrapping Limbs**: The nekroktonai gains a +2 bonus to parry attempts it performs.
 It also ignores shields with its melee attacks.

+**Octopacing**: The nekroktonai needs two of its limbs for movement.
+For each additional limb it devotes to the task, it run speed is increased by 1 yard, its climb speed is increased by 1 foot, and its swim speed is increased by half a foot.

+**Terrifying Leap**: Once per encounter, it may quadruple its leap distance.

 -----

-***Creating an Animate Skeleton***: It is possible for one to use the Animate spell to create an animate skeleton from a reletively fleshless skeleton if it is cast as a 3rd tier or greater.
-On a critical success, the animate skeleton will not be aggressive to its creator and can even be dissuaded from attacking something by its creator or given a direction to move in, but this only lasts for 1d4-1 hours per point of success.
-On a critical failure, the skeleton is animated- but seeks the destruction of the one that created it.
+***Creating an Animate Skeleton***: It is possible for one to use the Animate spell to create a nekroktonai if it is cast as a 2nd tier or greater.
+This requires the caster have the proper items gathered.
+This includes the joint, which must either be crafted by the caster or well studied.
+On a critical success, it will not be aggressive to its creator and can even be dissuaded from attacking something by its creator or given a direction to move in- but this only lasts for 1d4 hours, multiplied by the spell tier, per point of success.
+On a critical failure, it is animated- but seeks the destruction of the one that created it.
 It instinctively knows if a creature it perceives is its creator.
-The skeleton is fully animate 1d12 rounds after the spell completes.
+It is is fully animate 1d4+1 rounds after the spell completes.